MikeCoderLZ/gfxl/README.md

--- INTRODUCTION --
+INTRODUCTION

 GFXL is my work on graphics.
 It contains some linear algebra classes and some GUI code which uses SDL.
 I intend to expand this work, making more useful libraries designed for real-time graphics programming and demos.
-My goal is a collection of modular libraries, but much of this work dovetails which working on a game engine.
+My goal is a collection of modular libraries, but much of this work dovetails with working on a game engine.

 This is all still experimental, so user beware.
-It is generally safe, but imcomplete, and I have not yet switched over to an actual unit testing system.
+It is generally safe, but incomplete, and I have not yet switched over to an actual unit testing system.
 I do test for bugs, but you never know.